University of Lethbridge

-The University of Lethbridge (also known as uLethbridge, uLeth, and U of L) is a public comprehensive and research higher education institution located in Lethbridge, Alberta, Canada, with a second campus in the city of Calgary, Alberta.
-It was founded in the liberal education tradition.
+The University of Lethbridge (also known as uLethbridge, uLeth, and U of L) is a public comprehensive and research university located in Lethbridge, Alberta, Canada, with a second campus in Calgary, Alberta, and until 2015 a third campus in Edmonton, Alberta.

+Founded in the liberal arts tradition, the university offers over 150 undergraduate degree programs in the Arts, Sciences, Management, Education, Health Sciences and Fine Arts.
+Further, the university has over 50 Masters and PhD programs.

+Ranked as one of the top primarily undergraduate universities in Canada by Maclean's magazine, the university has a provincial economic impact of $2.0 billion.
+It is the second largest employer in the city of Lethbridge, with over 1,000 staff, including 600 academic staff.
+The student population consists of 7,528 undergraduates and 735 graduate students as of 2022.
+There are over 50,000 alumni around the world.

 History

-The University of Lethbridge welcomed 650 students when it first opened its doors in 1967.
+Established by a provincial Order in Council as Alberta's third university during a period of rapid population growth in the province.
+The University of Lethbridge welcomed 650 students when it first opened its doors in 1967 on the Lethbridge Junior College campus.
 With the completion of University Hall in 1971, the university moved permanently to west Lethbridge with enrolment growing to over 1,200 students.
 The current location of the university was chosen only after an intense community debate with the provincial government which wanted the university to be located in east Lethbridge.
 After the university's first convocation on May 18, 1968, more than 500 students, faculty and community members held a protest march in support of having the university located in west Lethbridge.
 Soon after, the government decided west Lethbridge would be the university's permanent location.

+In January 1984, on a Monday morning, a Beetle car was spotted on top of University Hall.
+This lead to a 33-year old mystery.

 University Hall was designed by the renowned architect Arthur Erickson and sits within the coulees above the Oldman River.
 University Hall was selected as one of four buildings to appear on a Canadian postage stamp celebrating the 100th anniversary of the Royal Architectural Institute of Canada (RAIC).

-Over the next half century, the student population has grown to 8,155 undergraduates and 640 graduate students as of 2019.
-The university now offers over 150 undergraduate degree programs in the Arts, Sciences, Management, Education, Health Sciences and Fine Arts.
-Further, the university has added over 50 Masters and PhD programs.

 On February 10, 2022, the University of Lethbridge Faculty Association began its first ever legal strike action over issues such as working conditions, collegial governance, and equitable pay and benefits.
 The strike concluded on March 23, with the Faculty Association voting 91% in favour of a new collective agreement with the university lasting through June 2024.

-Development

-Year 2000 to 2020

-The university experienced tremendous growth in campus buildings during this period.